davidk/chim/README.md

 # Getting Started

-1. Create the configuration file above

-2. Build/grab a binary and place it somewhere on your hosting system.
+1. Build/grab a binary and place it somewhere on your hosting system.

 ```
 cp chim /usr/local/chim/chim
 chmod +x /usr/local/chim/chim
 ```

-3. Point `chim` to the configuration file (see here for a [basic config](config.json.md))
+2. Point `chim` to the configuration file (see below, or [here, for a basic config](config.json.md))

-4. Run `chim -c config.json`
+3. Run `chim -c config.json`

-5. The bot should start and enter a listening loop
+4. The bot should start and enter a listening loop

-6. Wait for gifs/video clips to appear (based on watched values)
+5. Wait for gifs/video clips to appear (based on watched values) and get checked by the filters

-7. Watch them get re-tweeted by the bot if they pass the filters
+6. Watch things get re-tweeted by the bot

 # Configuration File